 If your child is happy about anything related to your ex, be happy for your child!
 Do not make your child feel guilty about having a good time with your ex or spending time with their family.
 Just because you are no longer a part of that family doesn’t mean that your child is not.
 So when your kid is experiencing excitement about something related to your ex, don’t snap, don’t smack your lips.
 Feel the happiness that your child is feeling.

 Keep moving toward actions that feel peaceful and bring happiness to your lives.
-Make sure you are communicating with your ex in a way that is concise and direct to avoid misunderstandings and conflict.
-Communication should be focused on problem-solving and meeting the needs of the children affected by your divorce.
+Make sure you are communicating with your ex in a way that is concise and direct to avoid misunderstandings and confusion.
+If there are disagreements, it’s important to sit down without the children and be open to speaking freely.
+Communication should be focused on problem-solving and meeting the needs of the children to have an effective co-parenting relationship.
 Be helpful to one another and understanding, but also clear about your boundaries and needs.

-If you need the help of a family lawyer, call Lafrance Law today.
+If you need the help of a family lawyer, contact Lafrance Law today.